 Ralph Peck, President, and his wife, Jane, have lived in Holden since 1974.
 For 15 years Ralph has been chairman of Boy Scout Troop 180, formerly known as Bob Elms’ troop.
 He was among those present with the Scouts when they demonstrated camping out at Trout Brook, in Winter Carnivals past.
-He is a native of Springfield, a graduate of Williams College and Michigan Law School, and worked with the commercial real estate department at State Mutual and has practiced law independently.
+He is a native of Springfield, a graduate of Williams College and The University of Michigan Law School, and worked with the commercial real estate department at State Mutual and has practiced law independently.

 Scott Morrison, Vice President, is a wetland and soil scientist.
 Formerly he was a park ranger working in several Massachusetts State Parks.
 His interests include environmental education and land preservation.
 In his free time he enjoys hiking, kayaking, and skiing.